xsaroz/pegotec-test/README.md

 ## Installation
 ```
 - Clone project to your local
+- set mysql username and password as required
 - go to project folder
 - composer install
 - php artisan migrate